 I have spent over 20 years helping high school and university students as a tutor, teacher, academic advisor, educational consultant, alternative education advocate and guidance counselor in Toronto.
 I worked with students in all aspects of university entrance: academic and test preparation, researching schools and programs, finding out university entrance requirements, filling out university application forms and deciding which offer of admission to accept.

 In the second half of my career, I began to assist non-traditional applicants to Ontario universities: homeschoolers, self-educated, mature students and others who did not have the expected credentials (such as a high school diploma) to apply to university in the regular way.
 I wrote a popular blog post “7 ways to get into university without a high school diploma” and have spoken for years at regional homeschooling conferences about how alternatively-educated students could enter the post-secondary system.

 Every time I speak to homeschoolers and they find out how easy it is to get into university without a high school diploma they inevitably ask, “Why doesn’t everyone do this?
 Why do kids go to high school at all when there are so many different paths to university?”
 The answer is simple: most students and parents going through the regular school system simply don’t know that they have options.

 This website is an attempt to expand on that blog post and my university admissions talk.
 I want to bring this information about university admissions out of the homeschooling community and into the mainstream student population where everyone can use it.

 More about Sarah.

 I’ve been active in the homeschooling community since 1997 when my child was just small.
-He’s all grown up now, but I remain connected to the community of homeschoolers through helping people seeking homeschooling information and advice, and my work maintaining homeschool-related websites such as the Canadian Home Based Learning Resource Page, The Ontario Federation of Teaching Parents (OFTP), Homeschool Media Network, and now this site.
+My kid is all grown up now, but I’ve remained connected to the community of homeschoolers through helping people seeking homeschooling information and advice, and my work maintaining homeschool-related websites such as the Canadian Home Based Learning Resource Page, The Ontario Federation of Teaching Parents (OFTP), Homeschool Media Network, and this site.